raunak2007/RECS-repo/README.md

 ## RECS Flights Group Project

 A group project for AP Computer Science Principals, [hosted here](https://raunak2007.github.io/RECS-repo/).
 It is a collection of four features related to travel, one created by each group member.
-The main emphasis of this project is to learn about databases and APIs; [the backend is also on github](https://github.com/EdwinKuttappi/farmersflask), but may go down when schools AWS server is not running.
+The main emphasis of this project is to learn about databases and APIs; [the backend is also on github](https://github.com/EdwinKuttappi/farmersflask), but may go down when the school AWS server is not running.

 ### [Destinations around the world - Colin Weis's feature](https://raunak2007.github.io/RECS-repo/famousdestinations.html)